rupsakarak04/Experiment-16/README.md

 - Stemming: A rule-based process that chops off the ends of words (e.g., "running" becomes "run").
 It is fast but can sometimes result in non-dictionary words.
 - Lemmatization: Uses a dictionary and morphological analysis to return the base or dictionary form of a word, known as a lemma (e.g., "better" becomes "good").

-**NLP Operations in the Lab**
-Based on the implemented code in the notebook, the following NLP tasks were performed:

-1. Data Cleaning

-The text was standardized by converting all characters to lowercase.
-Specialized functions or regular expressions were likely used to strip punctuation and special characters from the dataset to ensure a clean vocabulary.

-2. Tokenization and Filtering

-The nltk library was utilized to split text into tokens.
-Using stopwords.words('english'), the dataset was filtered to remove common English words, leaving behind only the contextually significant terms.

-3. Text Normalization

-The code demonstrated the reduction of words to their root forms.
-Stemmers (like PorterStemmer) or Lemmatizers (like WordNetLemmatizer) were applied to ensure that different grammatical forms of the same word were grouped together during frequency analysis.

-**Applications of NLP**

-- Sentiment Analysis: Determining whether a product review is positive or negative.

-- Spam Detection: Filtering emails based on the presence of specific keywords or patterns.

-- Chatbots and Virtual Assistants: Understanding and responding to user queries in natural language.

-- Language Translation: Converting text from one language to another using sequence-to-sequence models.

 **Conclusion**
 The experiment demonstrates that Text Preprocessing is a critical foundation for Natural Language Processing.
 By applying techniques such as tokenization, stopword removal, and normalization, we transform messy, unstructured text into a refined format.
 These steps are vital for any text-based analysis, from simple word counts to complex machine learning applications.